funmagsoft/ecare-infrastructure/README.md

 ## Important Notes

 - Do not commit `terraform.tfvars` or `.tfstate`.
-State is remote; config stays in `services.tf`.
+State is remote; configuration is defined in `terraform.tfvars` (not committed) or `variables.tf` with default values.
 - Ensure `az login` and correct subscription before running Terraform, or use GitHub OIDC in CI.
 - RBAC scopes rely on outputs from `infra-platform`.
 Keep platform deployed and outputs available for each env.
+- **Provider Configuration**: Each environment must have:
+  - `versions.tf` - Terraform version, backend configuration, and required providers
+  - `providers.tf` - Provider configurations (AzureRM, AzureAD)
+  - `kubernetes-provider.tf` - Kubernetes provider configuration (required for AKS namespace creation)

-- **Provider Configuration**: Each environment must have a `providers.tf` file with the AzureRM, AzureAD, and Kubernetes provider configuration.
-This is required in the root module (environment directory), not in child modules.
-See `terraform/templates/providers.tf.template` for the template.
+  These are required in the root module (environment directory), not in child modules.
+See `terraform/templates/` for templates.
 - **Module Architecture**: All environments use the shared `environment` module, which eliminates code duplication.
 Changes to the module automatically propagate to all environments.

 ## Cleanup